 A two-dimensional array is essentially an array of arrays.
-It is used to store data in a tabular or matrix form, with rows and columns.
+It is used to organize and store data in a matrix or table format, consisting of rows and columns.
 Each element is accessed using two indices: one for the row and one for the column.